Great day trips Belgium: Cities

-Next to that, it's a great place for a citytrip and for photography but also for shopping and entertaintment.
+Next to that, it's a great place for a citytrip and for photography but also for shopping and entertainment.

-The has a lot of different places and styles.
+The city has a lot of different places and styles.
 Some highlights for either photography or activities:

 - Great market square: historical buildings

 - Port authority - Havenhuis: incredible modern architecture